Managing Healthcare Costs

 Most everything in transforming healthcare is fraught with political risk and nothing would be easy.
 You would need to get some consensus from both political parties and specials interests as to the viability of the changes and then sell it to the preponderance of the electorate.
 In the current environment this is like an ice cube surviving in hell.

-However, I predict that at some point, however, in the near or distant future we will have a single payer system.
-It will be a long slog probably characterized by a thousand Band-Aids to cure the system of waste and inefficiency along the way.
+However, I predict that at some point in the near or distant future we will have a single payer system.
+It will be a long slog probably characterized by a thousand Band-Aids to palliate the system of waste and inefficiency along the way.